e2ebridge/bpmn/README.md

     	done(data);
 	};

-Collaborating processes can also be created from strings using createStandaloneCollaboratingProcessesFromXML(bpmnXML, handler, callback).
+Collaborating processes can also be created from strings using createUnmanagedCollaboratingProcessesFromXML(bpmnXML, handler, callback).

 **Note**: all task and event names must be unique